 The Preboot eXecution Environment (PXE) technology makes the computer more manageable by enabling the computer to start from a server.
 Your computer supports the personal computer functions that PXE requires.
-For example, with a ThinkPad USB 3.0 Ethernet Adapter, your computer can be started from the PXE server.

 Note: The Remote Initial Program Load (RIPL or RPL) function cannot be used with your computer.